isb-cgc/readthedocs/docs/source/sections/data/ORGANOID_about.rst

 - `GDC Repository <https://portal.gdc.cancer.gov/projects?filters=%7B%22op%22%3A%22and%22%2C%22content%22%3A%5B%7B%22op%22%3A%22in%22%2C%22content%22%3A%7B%22field%22%3A%22projects.program.name%22%2C%22value%22%3A%5B%22ORGANOID%22%5D%7D%7D%5D%7D>`_

 Data sets and tables available in BigQuery from ISB-CGC are explorable through the BigQuery Table Search.
 Files can be found within the isb-cgc.GDC_metadata tables in BigQuery.

-The Data Use Agreement can be found on the dbGap site.